Trusted Georgia Speeding Ticket Lawyers

 Author: J. Blake Ledbetter, Partner, Conoscienti & Ledbetter

 Drivers have a responsibility to follow the rules of the road.
 Among the essential guidelines that are regularly disregarded are speed limits.
-If these limits are not followed, they can cause accidents and put themselves and others in danger.
+If these limits are not followed, they can cause accidents and endanger themselves and others.
 Alternatively, they may receive a speeding ticket.

-What are the ramifications of a Georgia speeding ticket?
-The state of GA is widely known for its numerous speed traps, and not only in cities.
-A variety of smaller towns in Georgia pull over and ticket drivers who are taking a trip through interstate roadways.
+What are the ramifications of a GA speeding ticket?
+GA is widely known for its numerous speed traps, not only in cities.
+Various smaller towns in Georgia pull over and ticket drivers who are taking a trip through interstate highways.

 Hiring an Attorney to Fight Your Speeding Ticket

 In the state of Georgia, speeding violation offenses are taken seriously.
 Courts work relentlessly to impose speed limits.
 In doing so, they regularly enforce charges on those who drive over the speed limit.

 Those who break the speed limit might get traffic tickets, fines, and points on their license.
 A driver accumulating too many points on their record can limit their career options, increase vehicle insurance coverage payments, and potentially incur a license suspension.

 The firm of Conoscienti and Ledbetter Attorneys at Law can help you mitigate the potentially destructive effects of your speeding ticket.